-I was dating this wonderful woman who lived in a studio on the Upper East Side of New York City whose kitchen was barely big enough for one let alone two adults.
-It was so tight that just preparing diner together was enough to create a romantic setting.
+I was dating this wonderful woman who lived in a studio on the Upper East Side of New York City whose kitchen was barely big enough for one, let alone two adults.
+Yet, it was so tight that just preparing dinner together was enough to create a romantic setting.

-Thinking back, this friend was probably my first cooking teacher and the one who taught me how to enjoy good food and how much fun it can be in the kitchen.
-She taught me two simple lessons that I still preach about on my web site.
-One, use the freshest, best ingredients available and two, keep it simple.
+Thinking back, this friend was probably my first cooking teacher and taught me how to enjoy good food and how much fun it can be in the kitchen.
+In addition, she taught me two simple lessons I still preach about on my website.
+One, use the freshest, best ingredients available, and two, keep it simple.

-This vinaigrette is so simple yet so delicious, I've been serving it to friends and family for the last 20 years and still get rave reviews.
-Maybe all my friends grew up like I did on those commercial brands of French and Thousand Island dressings.
+This vinaigrette is so simple yet delicious; I've been serving it to friends and family for the last 20 years and still get rave reviews.
+Maybe all my friends grew up as I did on those commercial brands of French and Thousand Island dressings.

 Mustard Vinaigrette Basic Ratios

-I did a little research on the basics of preparing a simple vinaigrette to see how my tried and true recipe stood up to the pros.
+I did a little research on preparing a simple vinaigrette to see how my tried and true recipe stood up to the pros.
 What follows are some tips on making a basic vinaigrette that can be your starting point for a plethora of vinaigrettes that can be prepared by altering the ingredients.

-Almost all the recipes I found call for a 3 to 1 ratio of oil to vinegar.
+Almost all the recipes I found called for a 3-to-1 ratio of oil to vinegar.
 This is a safe ratio to memorize for general knowledge but shouldn't keep you from coming up with your own.
 When making this basic vinaigrette for myself, I rarely measure it out.
-I just add the ingredients, taste, and adjust.
+Instead, I add the ingredients, taste, and adjust.

 The Simplest Vinaigrette

 The purest form of vinaigrette would be oil, vinegar, and a little salt & pepper mixed right in a bowl of greens.
 When I was a kid, we used to go to this Italian restaurant; it was more like a pizza joint with tables in the back.
-They would serve a salad of iceberg lettuce, 2 slices of cucumber, and a rock hard wedge of tomato with nothing on it.
+They would serve a salad of iceberg lettuce, two slices of cucumber, and a rock-hard wedge of tomato with nothing on it.

-Slightly more complicated would be to introduce an emulsifier to our vinaigrette.
-What a horrible sounding word to something that tastes so good.
+A slightly more complicated would be to introduce an emulsifier to our vinaigrette.
+What a horrible-sounding word for something that tastes so good.
 Why would you add an emulsifier like mustard to your vinaigrette?
 One reason might be to add an additional layer of flavor.

 What Type of Oil To Use?

 There is no reason to use good olive oil when making a mustard vinaigrette.
 Why?
 The mustard overpowers the taste of the olive oil.

-I typically use a Dijon mustard.
-If you do insist on using olive oil, be careful not to over beat the olive oil when combining with the other ingredients so not to lose its delicate flavor and make it bitter.
+I typically use Dijon mustard.
+If you insist on using olive oil, be careful not to overbeat the olive oil when combined with the other ingredients so as not to lose its delicate flavor and make it bitter.

 You may want to try making a blend of olive oil and some other type of oil.
-I like to mix my vinaigrettes in a used jar with a cover for easy storage.
-Usually I save an old mayonnaise or baby food jar.
+I like to mix my vinaigrette in a used jar with a cover for easy storage.
+Usually, I save an old mayonnaise or baby food jar.

 What vinegar you use is your choice and depends on what you are putting the vinaigrette on.
-I prefer a Balsamic vinegar, but you can use red or white, cider, flavored, infused, or even try no vinegar at all and substitute a citrus juice. (but then it wouldn't be called a vinaigrette, would it?)
+I prefer Balsamic vinegar, but you can use red or white, cider, flavored, infused, or even try no vinegar and substitute a citrus juice. (but then it wouldn't be called a vinaigrette, would it?)

 The Other Ingredients I Use

-Here's my basic vinaigrette with measured amounts, but as I said earlier, I usually just eyeball it, taste, and adjust.
-If you make this enough times, you'll be doing the same in no time at all.
+Here's my basic vinaigrette with measured amounts, but as I said earlier, I usually eyeball it, taste it, and adjust it.
+If you do this enough times, you'll be doing the same in no time at all.